Available 24/7 • Free Consultation • No Upfront Fees

 What to Do After a Drunk Driving Accident

-Kermani LLP developed the SAD™ System (Safety, Ambulance, Document) — a step-by-step framework that protects both your health and your future case:
+Kermani LLP developed the SAD™ System (Safety, Ambulance, Document) to protect both your health and your future case:

-Safety — get to a safe location.
+Safety.
+Get to a safe location.
 If you can move, get off the roadway.
 Turn on your hazard lights.
-Do not try to detain or confront an impaired driver — it puts you at risk.
+Don't try to detain or confront an impaired driver.
+It puts you at risk.

-Document — record everything.
-Photograph vehicle damage, road conditions, and your injuries.
 Collect contact information from witnesses.
-If you spot signs of impairment in the other driver — the smell of alcohol, slurred speech, bottles in the car — note it on your phone immediately.
+If you spot signs of impairment in the other driver (the smell of alcohol, slurred speech, bottles in the car), note it on your phone immediately.

 Then call an attorney.
 If you're searching for a drunk driver accident lawyer near me, Kermani LLP is available 24/7 and starts working your case the day you reach out.